mehrdadfk/todo-list/README.md

 to support I18n, the field "message" in [SuccessResponseDTO.java] and [ErrorResponseDTO.java] could be a key that will be handled by client to extract the corresponding translation. since it is not recommended that server handles the translation, for now we just send an english message.

+### Assumptions
+1. due date can not be in past
+2. due date can be null
+3. the automatic service for updating the past due items will update only the items in not done status
+4.